aritchie/blog/input/posts/shiny20.md

 * Push
 * Firebase
 * Azure Notification Hubs
+* OneSignal & AWS is in the works

 Why is this such an awesome API?
 Because you can swap between push notification providers with 1 single line of code: